magma/magma/docs/readmes/orc8r/how_to_deploy_using_juju.md

 ## 6. Setup DNS

-Using `kubectl`, retrieve the addresses associated to the following Kubernetes LoadBalancer
+Use `kubectl` or your cloud's CLI to retrieve the public addresses associated to the following Kubernetes LoadBalancer services:
-services:

 - `nginx-proxy`
 - `orc8r-bootstrap-nginx`